Coronary artery disease: Pathophysiology

 Limitation of blood flow to the heart causes ischemia (cell starvation secondary to a lack of oxygen) of the heart's muscle cells.
 The heart's muscle cells may die from lack of oxygen and this is called a myocardial infarction (commonly referred to as a heart attack).
 It leads to damage, death, and eventual scarring of the heart muscle without regrowth of heart muscle cells.
-Chronic high-grade narrowing of the coronary arteries can induce transient ischemia which leads to the induction of a ventricular arrhythmia, which may terminate into a dangerous heart rhythm known as ventricular fibrillation, which often leads to death.
+Chronic high-grade narrowing of the coronary arteries can induce transient ischemia, which leads to the induction of a ventricular arrhythmia, which may terminate in a dangerous heart rhythm known as ventricular fibrillation, which often leads to death.

 Typically, coronary artery disease occurs when part of the smooth, elastic lining inside a coronary artery (the arteries that supply blood to the heart muscle) develops atherosclerosis.
 With atherosclerosis, the artery's lining becomes hardened, stiffened, and accumulates deposits of calcium, fatty lipids, and abnormal inflammatory cells – to form a plaque.
 Calcium phosphate (hydroxyapatite) deposits in the muscular layer of the blood vessels appear to play a significant role in stiffening the arteries and inducing the early phase of coronary arteriosclerosis.
 This can be seen in a so-called metastatic mechanism of calciphylaxis as it occurs in chronic kidney disease and hemodialysis.
 Although these people have kidney dysfunction, almost fifty percent of them die due to coronary artery disease.
 Plaques can be thought of as large "pimples" that protrude into the channel of an artery, causing partial obstruction to blood flow.
-People with coronary artery disease might have just one or two plaques, or might have dozens distributed throughout their coronary arteries.
+People with coronary artery disease might have just one or two plaques or might have dozens distributed throughout their coronary arteries.
 A more severe form is chronic total occlusion (CTO) when a coronary artery is completely obstructed for more than 3 months.

-Cardiac syndrome X is chest pain (angina pectoris) and chest discomfort in people who do not show signs of blockages in the larger coronary arteries of their hearts when an angiogram (coronary angiogram) is being performed.
-The exact cause of cardiac syndrome X is unknown.
+Microvascular angina is a type of angina pectoris in which chest pain and chest discomfort occur without signs of blockages in the larger coronary arteries of their hearts when an angiogram (coronary angiogram) is being performed.

+The exact cause of microvascular angina is unknown.
 Explanations include microvascular dysfunction or epicardial atherosclerosis.
-For reasons that are not well understood, women are more likely than men to have it; however, hormones and other risk factors unique to women may play a role.
+For reasons that are not well understood, females are more likely than males to have it; however, hormones and other risk factors unique to females may play a role.